euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 To prevent Java-GC from destroying the Java-backend while it is in use, JNI offers the concept of global references – JNI-``GlobalRef``-objects.
 However, native code must explicitly create and release such global references.
-While a native global reference exists, the Java-side referent is immortable.
+During the lifetime of a native global reference the Java-side referent is immortable.
 Now consider the referent would hold further references to other Java-objects.
 The reference chain could at some point include an object that is a peer like shown in figure :ref:`oJNImm`.
 This peer would be keeping alive a native object by holding a reference-increment on it.
-If the native object also holds reference-increments of other native objects, this can create a pathological reference cycle like illustrated in figure :ref:`aprc`.
+If the native object also holds reference-increments of other native objects this can create a pathological reference cycle like illustrated in figure :ref:`aprc`.

 .. figure:: NativeNeedsJava.eps